-Understanding some of the similarities and difference in the delivery of courses can help you decide which options will work best for you.
+Understanding some of the similarities and differences in the delivery of courses can help you decide which options will work best for you.

 - Online courses usually require students to complete 1 1/2 times the amount of homework as the traditional classroom.